edibegovic/SecurityPrivacy/report/report_private.md

 ### Uses for Analysis

 For the analytical purposes of the data, we'd argue that, apart from voting type and choice (*evote* and *party*, respectively), age in itself would suffice as argumentation for the skew in how electronic and paper ballots were cast.
 Keeping *age groups* as the only demographic variable would significantly reduce the identification risk.
-However, all of the demographic variables are correlated to various degrees thus we decided to keep them all.
+However, all of the demographic variables are correlated to various degrees and thus we decided to keep them all.

 In respect to the analytical questions provided, we would approach them the same way with the anonymized data as with the non-anonymized.